bartobri/mrrcrypt/README.md

 **Dual Key Encryption/Decryption**

 Suppose Bob and John want to encrypt a file so that they each hold a distinct key required for decryption.
-Here is how they can accomplish this.
+MrrCrypt can easily accomplish this.

 ```
 # Encrypt